Sigill/dontyoufillit-web/README.md

 # DontYouFillIt

 DontYouFillIt is a Breakout-style game mixed with snooker.
-It is freely inspired by the game available at [gimmefrictionbaby.com](http://gimmefrictionbaby.com).
 It has been developed with HTML5 technologies, so it should work on any modern browser (including mobile ones).

 ## How to build